wyatt-connolly/cryptocrush/README.md

 ## About the project

-CryptoCrush is a data-driven company that offers real-time insights and analytics on the cryptocurrency market, enabling users to make informed investment decisions.
+CryptoCrush is a data-driven company that offers real-time insights and analytics on the cryptocurrency market.

 :point_right: Live Demo: [CryptoCrush](https://cryptocrush-omega.vercel.app/)